codefordallas/Coding_Standards/README.md

 [TypeScript Style Guide](https://google.github.io/styleguide/tsguide.html)

 # Github Repository Contributions

 All commits must occur on a branch other than master.

 Create a feature branch, with a descriptive name, and make commits to it.

-Once the code is ready, open a merge request, and have it reviewed by one of the code owners of the project.
+Once the code is ready, open a merge request, and post a link to it in the Discord.

+Add an @Core Team Admins, to get the attention for review.

 If you have problems, first install [Git Credential Manager](https://github.com/GitCredentialManager/git-credential-manager/blob/main/README.md)